Jesse Wolf Hardin

 Jesse Wolf Hardin (born 1954), is an American writer and founder of the Animá nature-informed teachings and practice, as well as an artist, poet, musician, historian and wilderness restorationist.
 He is the author of over 500 published articles and 9 books in fields such as personal growth, natural history, deep ecology, spirituality and nature, alternative healing, poetry, wildcrafting, American history and the legends of the Wild West.
 He lives and teaches at the Animá Sanctuary, located in the mountainous wild-lands of Southwest New Mexico.

+Jesse Wolf Hardin is also the co-founder of a large annual herbal gathering called the Good Medicine Confluence, formerly known as Traditions in Western Herbalism Conference.